hackebrot/python-composition/README.md

 # python-composition

-Code for my talk at the Python Pizza micro conference. 🧀🍅🧄🥦
+Code for my talk at the [Python Pizza][python pizza] micro conference.
+🧀🍅🧄🥦

 ## Requirements